webvisum/Xtest/README.md

 ./start.sh
 ```

-Now you can start it, jiha.
+Now you can start the test.

 ```
 cd htdocs/tests
 php phpunit.phar ../app/code/local/Codex/Demo/Test/Selenium/CheckoutTest.php --browser firefox --breakpoints 450x800,1280x1024
 ```

-Now tests is running using browser firefox and taking screenshots at a width of 450 and 1280px.
+Now all tests are running using firefox as browser and taking screenshots with a width of 450px and 1280px.

-Tipp: If you debugging tests you could use parameter --debug so browser window is not closing so fast :-)
+Tip: If you are debugging tests you could use parameter --debug so the browser window is not closing as fast as during the normal modus.